Likelihood Approximation With Hierarchical Matrices For Large Spatial Datasets: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We have developed a tool relying on novel constructs from linear algebra that can improve the quality of statistical forecasts, by making it possible to work with large datasets of measurements observed on unstructured grids, in particular a new method of estimating the unknown parameters of a covariance model.
-The statistical model includes the class of Mat\'{e}rn covariance matrices with three unknown parameters, $\ell$, $\nu$, and $\sigma^2$.
+We have applied a well-known tool from linear algebra, the $\H$-matrix technique, to spatial statistics.
+This technique makes it possible to work with large datasets of measurements observed on unstructured grids, in particular, to estimate the unknown parameters of a covariance model.
+The statistical model considered yields Mat\'{e}rn covariance matrices with three unknown parameters, $\ell$, $\nu$, and $\sigma^2$.
 We applied the $\H$-matrix technique in approximating multivariate Gaussian log-likelihood functions and Mat\'{e}rn covariance matrices.
-The $\H$-matrix technique allowed us to drastically reduce the required memory (Table~\ref{table:eps_det}) and computing time (Table~\ref{table:approx_compare15}).
+The $\H$-matrix technique allowed us to drastically reduce the required memory and computing time.
 Within the $\H$-matrix approximation, we can increase the spatial resolution, take more measurements into account, and consider larger regions with larger data sets. $\H$-matrices require neither axes-parallel grids nor homogeneity of the covariance function.

-From the $\H$-matrix approximation of the log-likelihood, we computed the $\H$-Cholesky factorization, the log-determinant, and a quadratic form, $\bZ^{\top}\bC^{-1}\bZ$ (Table~\ref{table:eps_det}).
-We demonstrated the computing time, storage requirements, relative errors, and convergence of the $\H$-matrix technique (Table~\ref{table:approx_compare15}, Fig.~\ref{fig:Hmatrixnu}).
+From the $\H$-matrix approximation of the log-likelihood, we computed the $\H$-Cholesky factorization, the KLD, the log-determinant, and a quadratic form, $\bZ^{\top}\bC^{-1}\bZ$ (Tables~\ref{table:eps_det}, \ref{table:approx_compare_rank}).
+We demonstrated the computing time, storage requirements, relative errors, and convergence of the $\H$-matrix technique (Tables~\ref{table:approx_compare15}, \ref{table:costs_vs_eps}, \ref{table:costs_2MI}).